-What to watch for when buying a flat converted from an office building
+What to watch for when buying a converted flat

 For buyers and renters, the main attraction is the price.
-PDR flats are often the cheapest homes available in any given area.
+Converted flats are often the cheapest homes available in any given area.
 Buyers are also attracted to the new furnishings and fittings.

 - Size.
-As the government’s own minimum space standard can’t be imposed under PDR, flats in former office buildings are often considerably smaller than the 37 square metres (m2) minimum set by the standard.
+There will be existing flats built prior to April 2021 that fall short of existing standards.
+Flats in former office buildings are often considerably smaller than the 37 square metres (m2) minimum set by the standard.
 Studio flats are therefore very common.
 While most are around 20-25m2, a 13m2 flat (the area of a typical double bedroom) is not uncommon.
 Some are even smaller.

 - Limited mortgage options.
 Many lenders are unlikely to lend on homes less than 30m2 and some now make 37m2 their threshold.